AmayaFramework/amaya-core/README.md

 This type of plugins simply implies a set of filter classes packaged in a library.
 All you need to create such a plugin is:

-1) Fill in your build file correctly
+1) Connect the necessary dependencies
 <p>For gradle, it will be like:</p>

 ```Groovy